-So, with that said there are a few things you come to realise about life with girls that, like it or not, are a reality.
+With that said there are a few things you come to realise about life with girls that, like it or not, are a reality.

-Let me know if you recognise any of these:
+So, moms of girls, let me know if you recognise any of these:

 - The drip-tray in your kitchen is always filled with pink plastic-wear.
 Always!
 Pink cups, pink plates, pink drinking bottles.
 Pink, Pink, Pink.